thiderman/thiderman.github.io/_posts/2015-01-04-rollercoaster.markdown

 ## I reconnect with Sandra

 Last year I broke contact with Sandra completely.
 Radio silence style.
-Late during this summer one of us reached out (I don't actually remember who;
-doesn't matter) and we met to have a beer at the local vattenhål.
+Late during this summer one of us reached out (I don't actually remember who; and it does not matter) and we met to have a beer at the local vattenhål.
 I had a very nice time, and we caught up over what had happened over the past year when we had no contact.